whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Healthy nations do not incorporate captives as a permanent underclass of servants, which would create exploitative relationships within the nation.
 Even in the difficult situations created by war, healthy nations ensure they keep that internal baseline of mutual respect.

-All these stories showed me that the beauty of the Ashaninka isn't unique.
-Every nation is unique in its own ways, but there must be common patterns that allow people to live in nations that maintain a baseline of mutual respect internally.
-Different nations might do this in different ways, but all healthy nations, one way or another, do or did somehow maintain a way of life where mutual respect is the norm within the nation.
+These stories show that the Ashaninka's beauty isn't unique.
+Every nation is unique, but there are common patterns that allow whole nations to maintain a baseline of mutual respect internally.
+Different nations might do this in different ways, but all healthy nations do or did somehow maintain a way of life where mutual respect is the norm within the nation.
 People embrace integrity and generosity towards their neighbors, and have systems of conflict resolution that work while avoiding unaccountable police and punitive prisons.
 Because generosity was or is so common, they don't have rich and poor, and leaders serve everyone.

-Still... how do all these nations maintain such a beautiful way of life?
+How do they do it?
 If a group of people wanted to live in such a beautiful way, what lessons could they learn from the Ashaninka and all these other healthy nations to make that possible?

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #2<br/>Did you know?</div>
 <div class="rev-act-body">Are you surprised to learn that healthy nations have existed for millions of years, including today, where people treat each other with generosity and respect?
 Did you think that such ways of living are unrealistic?
 If so, what were some of your assumptions about people that you may now question?</div></div>